 It is routine to ask for references from their past homeowners- customers with whom they have worked.
 The intention behind this is to see how they have conducted themselves during the past projects and how they have treated their past customers.
 This will show how desirable is the person to become your commercial contractor.

-Once you have asked for references and the same has been given by the person then you have to contact them and enquire with as many persons as possible and get the answers you want to get from them.
-To know about the real person ask some of these questions and carefully consider the responses before making your final decision:
+Once you have asked for references and the same has been given by the person, you have to contact them and inquire with as many persons as possible and get the answers you want to get from them.
+To know about the real person, ask some of these questions and carefully consider the responses before making your final decision:

-- Were the past owners happy with the contractor with the way dealt with them?
+- Were the past owners happy with the contractor with the way they dealt with them?

 - Were they happy to have selected him as their commercial contractor at the end of the project?

 - Did he complete the project on time as agreed?